anne-glerum/paper-Victoria-microplate-rotation/README.md

 The input file will create a 2D rift centered around the centre X coordinate.
 The continental lithosphere includes a thicker region towards the right boundary.
 The model should run for 1 My (model time).
 At the currently-set low resolution, this will take X minutes for 2 MPI processes.
 For postprocessing, the stress is outputted at 5 locations around the rift axis.
+The file containing this output is called `point_values.txt`.

 Furthermore, the CIG ASPECT repository contains a benchmarks and a cookbook folder with input files that cover most functionality of ASPECT.
 Instructions for these models can be found in the manual and the input files themselves.